Awofesomobolanle/Crafting-AUP-Password-and-ACL-Policies/README.md

 A structured collection of security policy drafts, including:

-Acceptable Use Policy (AUP): Defines acceptable and prohibited activities for system and network use Cybertouch Solutions_Privacy_Management_Policy_April2025.pdf.
+Acceptable Use Policy (AUP): Defines acceptable and prohibited activities for system and network use.

 Password Policy: Establishes standards for secure password creation, usage, and management.